Carreau/phd-dissertation/parts/cells.rst

 Cell Organelle
 ~~~~~~~~~~~~~~

-Beyond the membrane , cytoplasm and cytoskeleton, cell have a number of
+Beyond the membrane, cytoplasm and cytoskeleton, cell have a number of
 structure that have different and specialised function.
 The position and
 state of each of theses structure is of great importance in order for the
 cell to achieve its function.
 Probably the most known of the organelles is